NandhithaShree/NoMoreBurntToast/README.md

 ### Cooking Tutorials

 - For both basic and intermediate cooking skills, no experience needed
-- Register as a user and save your progress, wherever you go
 - Practice and test your knowledge with our different modes

-### Safety First

-- Learn how to use different kitchen tools appropriately
-- Avoid harming yourself with safe knife skills

 ### Recipe Catalogue